 And now this developer has come up with a New Plan to spend Many More Millions of Dollars on his next venture!

 (I think we have all heard this song before) BUT….He has indicated it is all for the benefit of the people…

 GUESS WHAT : The People of Cairns Are Not Stupid !

 If this developer’s plans are approved for the Residential Development I would confidently suggest we will see yet another failed project that they just walk away from…..Mr Halpin has recently expressed to me that many Golf Courses around the country are now moving towards conversion to Residential Estate…….

 That does not make it right.
-I wonder how many of those course closures can be attributed to the same “Developer Greed” ……I cannot find records of any Golf Courses in this region that have been unable to survive…… I can however, name quite a few so called “Gunna Do Developers” who have passed into receivership.
+I wonder how many of those course closures can be attributed to the same “Develop at all costs syndrome” ……I cannot find records of any Golf Courses in this region that have been unable to survive…… I can however, name quite a few so called “Gunna Do Developers” who have passed into receivership.
 Sadly each time leaving unfinished projects, many thousands of dollars owed to local business, employees, and the community.
 I know because I am one who has been hit on more than one occasion.

 We all know that certain parcels of land within the Paradise Palms Golf Course Property have always been approved for Residential use… Why not proceed with that.
 This would enhance the value of the existing Venue